Output regulation of infinite-dimensional nonlinear systems: a forwarding approach for contraction semigroups: Main results

 \end{itemize} \end{theorem} The proof of \cref{th:global-stab} is given in \cref{sec:proof-stab}. \Cref{eq:exp-conv} guarantees the local exponential stability of the equilibrium point $[w^\star, z^\star]$, while \cref{eq:glob-conv} provides global asymptotic stability under the additional condition \cref{eq:unif-coercive}.
 This condition is stronger than a global version of the range condition \cref{eq:range-cond}, in the sense that the constant $\lambda$ must be independent of $w\in H$.
 We shall show in the proof how this uniformity implies the global attractivity of the local exponential basin of attraction $\mathcal{N}$.

 Conditions \cref{eq:range-cond} and \cref{eq:unif-coercive} may be difficult to check in general.
 In \cref{sec:semilinear}, we show how to investigate them in the semilinear case.
 In the finite-dimensional context, \cref{eq:unif-coercive} is equivalent to the incremental condition given in \cite[Assumption 2]{mattia-forwarding}.
 In our work, it allows to obtain global asymptotic stability even in the presence of small perturbations.
 The local condition \cref{eq:range-cond} is commonly used in the forwarding design (see, e.g., \cite{astolfi-praly}) to obtain local exponential stability.
-Note that in the finite-dimensional context, \cref{eq:range-cond} is sufficient to obtain local exponential stability and global asymptotic stability in absence of perturbations \cite[Lemma 1]{astolfi-praly}.

 It is clear that if the operator $C$ is continuous, {i.e.}, $C$ belongs to $\mathcal{L}(H, Z)$, then the output $Cw(t)$ goes to $\yr$ in $Z$ whenever $w(t)$ goes to $w^\star$ in $H$.
 If $C$ is unbounded, the question is more delicate and is discussed in \cref{sec:C-unbounded}.